antonsaga/azure-defender-sentinel-lab/architecture/README.md

 This folder contains diagrams and screenshots showing the lab architecture.

-## Day 1 – Resource Group
+# Resource Group

 ![Resource Group](./images/day-1-resource-group.png)

-The resource group is used to scope all security lab resources, enabling centralized management, access control, and cost cleanup.
+The resource group scopes all lab resources into a single security boundary.
+This enables centralized visibility in Defender for Cloud, consistent posture assessment, and simple cleanup once testing is complete.